mevalerio/academic-cv/content/authors/valerio-ficcadenti/_index.md

 I am especially proud to have studied Informatics at [Technical Industrial Institute "G. and M. Montani"](https://www.istitutomontani.edu.it/web/storia/), a place that shaped me and introduced me to lifelong friends.

 Outside work, you will find me cycling 🚴, kickboxing 🥊 (black belt!), diving into geopolitical news 📰, or battling it out in board games 🎲 like Catan.

+And yes — this website was obviously unnecessary!
+I built it to learn and showcase new skills.
+It is powered by a bootstrapped Hugo Blox template, the code is on GitHub, and, of course, AI agents were great companions throughout this journey.